Eliezer Gordon

-Eliezer Gordon (אליעזר גוֹרְדוֹן; 1841–1910) also known as Reb Laizer Telzer (לייזער טעלזער), served as the rabbi and rosh yeshiva of Telz, Lithuania.
+Rabbi Eliezer Gordon (אליעזר גוֹרְדוֹן; 1841–1910) also known as Reb Laizer Telzer (לייזער טעלזער), served as the rabbi and rosh yeshiva of Telz, Lithuania.

 Early years

-Eliezer Gordon was born in 1841 in the village of Chernyany (or Čarniany), Belarus, near Vilna.
+Eliezer Gordon was born in 1841 in the village of Chernyaty (or Chernian in Yiddish), Belarus, near Svir.
 His father, Avrohom Shmuel Gordon, was a student of Chaim of Volozhin.
 As a youngster, he studied in the Zaretza Yeshiva in Vilna, later transferring to the Yeshiva of Yisroel Salanter at the Kovno kollel yeshiva in Kovno.
 Concurrent outstanding fellow students included Yitzchak Blazer, Simcha Zissel Ziv, Naftali Amsterdam, Yerucham Perlman and Jacob Joseph.

 Salanter realized that Gordon had great potential and appointed him as a maggid shiur in the yeshiva at a young age.
 After his father-in-law's death, Gordon succeeded the latter as rabbi of Kovno — but he only stayed for three months.
 On Tuesday, 24 March (6th Nissan) 1874, Gordon took over the position of Chief Rabbi at Kelm, where he remained for nine years and founded a Yeshiva.
 From there, he headed to Slabodka, where he served as rabbi for about six months.
 He finally relocated to Telz in 1884, to serve as Rabbi.